 - Wash surfaces that come in contact with food.
 Use hot, soapy water and rinse with clear water.

 - To sanitize surfaces, use unscented bleach or chlorine products.
-Follow directions on the label.
+Follow the directions on the label.

 - Clean can-opener blade(s) often to remove food particles that can grow bacteria.

-- Rinse fresh fruits and vegetable under running water, even those with skin or rind that won’t be eaten.
+- Rinse fresh fruits and vegetables under running water, even those with skin or rind that won’t be eaten.

 - Separate raw meat, poultry, fish, and eggs from other foods in your grocery cart, grocery bags and in the refrigerator.